shellydar/AWSRampup/CloudArchitect.md

 # Cloud architect ramp-up curriculum

-For Architectls looking to ramp-up on AWS, See the resources below:
+For Architects looking to ramp-up on AWS, See the resources below:

 ## Week 1 – Level 100 - Fundamentals